 We have joined a cluster of over 40 primary schools in Buckinghamshire that is run by Dr Challoner’s High School.
 Our level two membership gives us access to:

-We are happy to say that our 'emerging' areas have now moved on to ‘established’ areas of provision.
+We are happy to say that our previously '' areas have now moved on to ‘ ’ areas of provision.

 We are providing high quality outcomes for young people through PE and school sport.

-We identified the below as our ‘embedded’ area of provision.
-We are proud of our progress in this area:
+We have previously identified the below as our ‘’ areas of provision.
+We are proud of our continuing progress in these areas:

 Please see below our full September 2017 audit.